Alicia Olatuja

 “I see myself as a prism,” Olatuja says, “just as light goes into a prism and then scatters in different colors, that’s pretty much what I've always focused on being able to do as an artist, regardless of what genre I’m singing.”

+With a Masters degree in Classical Voice/Opera from the Manhattan School of Music, Olatuja made her recital debut at Carnegie Hall and her professional debut as Sacagawea at Opera Memphis.
 It was at the Manhattan School of Music where she met African jazz/Afrobeat bassist Michael Olatuja.
-“I started working with him and some other musicians as well,” Olatuja says, “We got married in 2007, and we decided to merge our visions, as far as working together and creating music that we felt would impact people in a positive way.”
-She recorded on his 2009 debut recording Speak, and they collaborated as The Olatuja Project on their 2013 release, The Promise.
-“In 2015 we decided to go our separate ways,” Olatuja recalls, “but we always respected and loved each other, and we always believed that we were supposed to be in each other's lives.
-We stayed in touch for several years… He started working on Broadway, and I started my solo career.”
+“I started working with him and some other musicians as well,” Olatuja says, “In 2007, we decided to merge our visions, as far as working together and creating music that we felt would impact people in a positive way.”

 In addition to her career as a performing artist, Olatuja is also an exceptional educator.
 She’s taught at several schools including, The University of Texas, The University of Illinois, Baylor University, Snow College, and at several schools in Turkey, Serbia and Japan when she was on tour with the musical, La Mama Cantata, based on the life of theater director/producer Ellen Stewart.